TaitoUnited/taito-templates/infrastructure/linux/README.md

 - NGINX: Reverse proxy that provides SSL termination and routing.
 - Certbot: Retrieves domain validated SSL certificates automatically from Let's Encrypt.
 - Docker Compose: For running containers.
-- PostgreSQL and/or MySQL: For storing data.
+- PostgreSQL and/or MySQL (MariaDB): For storing data.

 Projects are then deployed on top of this infrastructure.
 Multiple project environments may run on the same server.
 You can create projects with `taito project create: TEMPLATE` and project environments with `taito env apply:ENV`.

 You may also replace Docker with some Java application server or install projects directly on host.
 In such case you need to implement a [custom provider](https://github.com/TaitoUnited/server-template/blob/dev/CONFIGURATION.md#stack) for your projects.

-IDEA: Add support for Docker Swarm?

 ## Links